-INDECT USA, the parking industry’s leading provider of sensor-based parking guidance systems, today announced that the company has completed a groundbreaking parking guidance installation at Dallas/Fort Worth International Airport’s Terminal A. The $176 million program featured the installation of parking sensors in each of the terminal’s 6,050 covered spaces.
+INDECT USA, the parking industry’s leading provider of sensor-based parking guidance systems, has today announced the completion of three parking guidance installations at the Texas Children’s Hospital.

 When Parking Guidance Systems, LLC (PGS) first opened its doors, their biggest challenge was sorting through all the available guidance technologies and choosing the best line of products to represent.
 Being new to the industry, they understood their early choices would play an important role in shaping their image and future reputation.
 PGS chose INDECT because they were impressed with their expertise, product range and proven success worldwide.

 INDECT was contracted by the Colorado Department of Transportation (CDOT) to install a state-of-the-art ultrasonic parking guidance system to make parking in the new 330 space parking garage that much easier.
 The parking garage is centrally located beside Broncos Stadium at Mile High, with separate staff and visitor spaces accessible through dedicated entries.

 The INDECT parking guidance system (PGS) features the installation of sensors over each of the garage’s parking spaces to monitor whether individual spaces are occupied or available.
 The status of each space is indicated by highly visible LED lights, with different colors indicating each space’s status and user group: green for available, red for occupied, blue for handicapped parking, and clear for electric vehicle charging stations.